2021 - 2022 Studio Policies

 Teacher Cancellations: In most cases, we are able to cover lessons with highly qualified substitute music teachers when one of us is unavailable.
 In the event of an emergency or when no substitute is available and a lesson must be canceled by the teacher, the students account will be credited based on their tuition rate.

 Books, Materials & Other Fees: The teacher will purchase necessary books & materials for the student.
-The cost of those books will be included on the student's monthly invoice.
-Entry fees for recitals or special events will also be included when applicable.
-A one time $50 Student Activity Fee is charged upon registration at the beginning of each academic year to help offset expenses associated with maintaining the student's subscriptions to
+A one time $60 Student Materials Fee is charged upon registration at the beginning of each academic year to help offset expenses associated with maintaining the student's subscriptions to

 - Piano Maestro